So You Think You Can Dance (American TV series) season 7

 So You Think You Can Dance is an American television reality program and dance competition airing on the Fox Broadcasting Company network.
 Season seven premiered on May 27, 2010.
 In the August 12 finale, contemporary/jazz contestant Lauren Froderman was named "America's Favorite Dancer" and received the grand prize of $250,000, as well as an appearance on the cover of Dance Spirit magazine and in print advertising for Gatorade.
 Contemporary dancer Kent Boyd was named runner-up.

 Judging panel

 Nigel Lythgoe and Adam Shankman returned as permanent judges and Cat Deeley returned to host.
 Mary Murphy stepped down from her judging position, but guest judged during Las Vegas week and made an appearance at the finale.
 Mia Michaels became the third permanent judge for this season.
 During the auditions, various guest judges joined Lythgoe, including Shankman and Michaels along with others.
-This was Michaels' only season as a permanent judge.
+This was Michael's only season as a permanent judge.
 It was announced in early 2011 that Murphy would return as a permanent judge for season 8.
 Michaels left because she felt she didn't fit well on the panel and wanted to do her own work without being linked to the show.